dergigi/dergigi.github.io/bitcoin/resources.md

 There are many great articles written by contributors of the [Bitcoin Wiki][wiki-bitcoin].
 If you want to know more about a specific topic, the Bitcoin Wiki is a great resource.
-The [Libbitcoin Wiki][wiki-libbitcoin] has an amazing list of fallacies, and some great explanations of Bitcoin's properties and principles.
+The [Libbitcoin Wiki][wiki-libbitcoin] has an amazing list of fallacies and some great explanations of Bitcoin's properties and principles.
 If you want to start hacking on Bitcoin you might want to check out the [Bitcoin Developer Guide][bitcoin-dev-guide].